teddysun/lamp/Readme.md

 Bugs & Issues
 =============
-Please feel free to report any bugs and issues to us, email: i@teddysun.com
+Please feel free to report any bugs or issues to us, email: i@teddysun.com

 Copyright (C) 2013 - 2016 Teddysun